badock/lowcomote_tp/session2_docker.md

 - It is possible to share data between containers
 - When a container is destroyed and recreated, the data in the volume will be reused

-To make the gitlabe container persistent, lets recreate a new **Gogs** container by specifying volumes:
+To make the gogs container persistent, lets recreate a new **Gogs** container by specifying volumes:

 ```bash
 sudo docker run --detach \